Sycamore Trees of France

 Back to Canaling

-Our first experience on the French Canals began in April, 2017 on our brand new sailboat “Ice Floe deux”.
-We bought her in Cherbourg.
-Cherbourg is situated in the north of France on the English Channel.
+Our first experience on the French Canals began in April, 2017.
+We had just purchased our sailboat “Ice Floe deux”.
+We bought her in Cherbourg, situated in the north of France on the English Channel.

 This depicts the extensive canals and waterways of Europe.
 The arrow in this photo between France and England points to Cherbourg and the arrow on the Mediterranean coast points to Nice (approximately).

-On this voyage we passed through beautiful villages, vineyards of great distinction, the very heart of Paris, Lyon, and many other cities.
+On this voyage we passed through beautiful villages, vineyards of great distinction, the very heart of Paris, Lyon, and other beautiful cities and towns.
 Our trip on the canals ended in Nice, on the Mediterranean coast.
 The trip took 3 weeks.

 We flew through 189 locks, and crossed 2 aqueducts as we bisected France from North to South following a brisk itinerary that involved joining guests and family at specific locations.